 Have you ever thought about who you’ll spend the rest of your adult life with?
 Ever thought about THE ONE? – Your soul mate – Your Mr. or Mrs. right as some put it; at any point in time?
 You know… if you’re still lost, I’m talking about your future husband or wife!

-Growing up we pick up on a lot of things.
+Growing up, we pick up a lot of things.
 We learn the language, culture, ideologies and philosophies of our nurturing environment.
-Like it or not, the world around us moulds our worldviews during our formative years.
+Like it or not, the world around us shapes our worldviews during our formative years.
 Consciously or subconsciously we have learnt things that we never question because it’s all we’ve ever known and therefore assume them to be true.

 Today, answers and explanations to questions and real life concepts I wrestle with are possible because I changed the way I read the world and everything around me.
 I’ve had a change of worldview.
 I see life through a biblical worldview now.
 It has become the lens through which I reason and understand the world.
 I literally filter everything through it in my sincere quest to erase the sacred-secular divide in my own life; a very big discussion for another day.